 These are a few of the friends that experienced this adventure with me.
 William is from France and is on the very left, Carlos is from Spain and he is in the very middle, Amine is the person beside Carlos and he is also from France, last but not least is Iacopo and he is from Italy.

-For those of you who have been to Berlin, you would have noticed different traffic lights depending if you were in the east or west side of the city.
+For those of you who have been to Berlin, you would have noticed different traffic lights depending if you were on the east or west side of the city.

 Sometimes you may see a few of these….

-Reichstag was our next stop, this is one of their famous Berlin landmark.
-We were not able to take the tour of the building due to the fact that we needed reservations 4 weeks ahead.
+Reichstag was our next stop, this is one of their famous Berlin landmarks.
+We were not able to take the tour of the building because we needed reservations 4 weeks ahead.
 The scenery outside was nice but I wish I could have seen inside and walk all the way to the top.
-The Reichstag is now a proud home of the German parliament.
+The Reichstag is now the proud home of the German parliament.

-The following day we visited the Pergamonmuseum where they show case art, artifacts, sculpture, and architecture, some of the art were aged to be over 6000 years of age.
-The museum were full of heritage but the one piece that stood out to me was the first a wooden stand from the Islamic Art Collection.
-According to the museum, the first ever Quran was laid on top of it.
+The following day we visited the Pergamonmuseum where they showcase art, artifacts, sculpture, and architecture, some of the art was aged to be over 6000 years of age.
+The museum was full of heritage but the one piece that stood out to me was the first a wooden stand from the Islamic Art Collection.
+According to the museum, the first-ever Quran was laid on top of it.